Have you ever tried creating a digital marketing strategy for your business?

 You need to research and develop a customer avatar.
 A customer avatar is a breakdown of your target customer’s goals, interests, pain points, and other demographic characteristics.
 All valuable information that will help you better develop your digital marketing campaigns in the future.

-Your customer avatar will help you develop a ads that work.
+Your customer avatar will help you develop ads that work.
 Your ads will be so relevant to your audience that you will get a ton of impressions, clicks, and conversions.
 Understanding your customers is the key to success.

 How do you research your customers?